-With an estimated population of 40,434 people and growing, Albany is the administrative and service hub of the Great Southern region.
+With a population of 40,434 people and growing, Albany is the administrative and service hub of the Great Southern region.
 By value added in 2021/22, the largest industries were 1) health care and social assistance, 2) retail trade, and 3) education and training.
-In the 2021 ABS Census, the largest employing industries were in health care and social assistance (14.5%), retail (9.1%), and construction (8.9%).
+In the 2021 ABS Census, the largest employing industries were in health care and social assistance (17.7%), retail (11.4%), and education and training (10%).
 The City of Albany covers a land area of 4,312 square kilometres and offers both urban and rural lifestyles.
 The City manages more than 1,600kms of road, 250kms of pathways, 438kms of roadside kerbing, and 35 hectares of irrigation in 360 gardens, playgrounds and sporting fields.